christopherhanke/secret-number-game/readme.txt

 to do:
+    - sorting score list
+    - showing the score list

+done:
     - game
     - save to score list
-    - sorting score list
-    - showing the score list
+    - show the score list entry (unsorted or anything alike)